pocketGod/BIZ-client/README.md

-# Mikonos Biz - client side
+# Mikonos Biz - Client Side
 This project was made as a summary excercise in React + Node.JS

 ## Deployed Version: